Samikshadasgaonkar/fnp_sales_analysis_excel/README.md

 ## Tools and Technologies
 Ms Excel
-Data Cleaning and Preparation
+###Data Cleaning and Preparation
-  a.Used Power Query for cleaning and transforming raw data.
+-Used Power Query for cleaning and transforming raw data.
 - Data Modeling
 - Data Analysis
 - Data Visualization